Assigning Build Configurations to Specific Build Agents

 Click the Compatible Configurations tab.

-Select Run selected configurations only and tick the desired build configurations names to run on the build agent.
+Click the Assign configurations button and tick the desired build configurations names to run on the build agent.

 Click Administration and select the desired build configuration.